 Sunbathing exposes you to ultraviolet rays which are dangerous for everyone, but more so when pregnant.
 Because of the increased hormone levels sunbathing is even more dangerous than before becoming pregnant.

-Being pregnant causes the hormone levels to increase, possibly causing the skin to become more sensitive.
+Being pregnant causes hormone levels to increase, possibly causing the skin to become more sensitive.
 The UV rays can burn the skin if exposed for a long period of time.
 Skin cancer (melanoma) is caused by excessive exposure to the sun’s harmful rays.
 The more times the skin is burned, the chances of cancer developing increases.

-Sunbathing can also drain the body of much needed fluids, causing dehydration and overheating.
+Sunbathing can also drain the body of much-needed fluids, causing dehydration and overheating.
 Denying a pregnant body of fluids, such as water, could cause undue stress possibly leading to pre-term contractions.
 An overheated body has an increased core temperature, which could cause birth defects.

 The ultraviolet rays of the sun may also break down the much-needed folic acid in the body.
 Folic acid helps to reduce the chances of birth defects.

-If the choice has been made that the risks are not great enough to deter one from staying out of the sun, there are precaution that can be taken to try to be as safe as possible.
+If the choice has been made that the risks are not great enough to deter one from staying out of the sun, there are precautions that can be taken to try to be as safe as possible.

 The effects of UV rays on the skin are well documented.
-Skin cancer, premature aging, and sun spots are all linked to sun exposure and overexposure.
+Skin cancer, premature aging, and sunspots are all linked to sun exposure and overexposure.
 Sunscreens are the best option to block UV rays from damaging the skin, but are sunscreen products safe for use during pregnancy?